- Passing Personal and Non-Personal Data

 [[MoPub sharedInstance] canCollectPersonalInfo] to determine if you should be processing any personal data.
 If you are using MoPub mediation, adapters have already been modified to let the mediated SDKs know whether they, too, can collect and process users’ personal data.

 When you set up line items to serve ads, you can target users whose devices do or do not already have specific apps installed.
-These must be apps that you own, and you must specify the correct iTunes URL or Android package name in the MoPub UI for both the app and the line item for which you want to track conversions.
+These must be apps that you own.
 We continue to support app targeting for users who have provided consent in the European Economic Area, United Kingdom, and Switzerland.
 To leverage this capability, you must select this option in the UI, and add the following code to your SDK integration.
 (To comply with GDPR, we will not have information about users’ apps for users who have not provided their consent.)

 MPAdConversionTracker.h file in your application delegate, and place the following line in